clappr/clappr/new-readme.md

 #### preload
 > Default value: `metadata`

-In case you're loading a on demand video (`mp4`), it's possible to define the way the video will be preloaded according to preload attribute options.
+In case you're loading an on-demand video (`mp4`), it's possible to define the way the video will be preloaded according to preload attribute options.

-See more about video tag preload attribute [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).
+See more about the video tag preload attribute [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).

 #### disableContextMenu
 > Default value: `false`

-disable possibility to active context menu.
+Disable possibility to activate the context menu.

 #### controls
 > Default value: `true`